All data sent to and from Microkeeper servers is done via a 256-bit SSL encrypted connection, this can be verified within browser near the URL.

-Please visit our hosts websites for more information about their data security policies.
+Visit the Equinix website for more information about their data security policies.

-Inhouse all Support and Software Developer run Windows Defended, updates are fully automated.
+In house all Support and Software Developer run Windows Defended, updates are fully automated.

-Third party vendors are updated as new releases, where possible automated updates are implemented.
+Third-party vendors are updated as new releases, where possible automated updates are implemented.

 Where automated updates are not possible, manual installation is conducted.